 Patient Counseling Information

-Carcinogenesis, Mutagenesis, Impairment of Fertility
+Carcinogenesis, Mutagenesis, And Impairment Of Fertility

 Use In Specific Populations

-Patients with Hepatic Impairment
+Patients With Hepatic Impairment

-Patients with Renal Impairment
+Patients With Renal Impairment

-Last reviewed on RxList: 9/27/2013
+Last reviewed on RxList: 6/2/2014

 This monograph has been modified to include the generic and brand name in many instances.